brianspiering/course-directory/courses_I_have_taught.md

 __GalvanizeU - Masters of Science in Data Science__

 Instructor of record.
-Each class was a  8-week graduate level course for 17-27 students unless otherwise noted.
+Each class was a 8-week graduate level course for 15-30 students.

 * Bayesian Machine Learning Winter 2017
 * Natural Language Processing Fall 2017